Cocktail Attire For Men? – The Most Popular Dress Codes Explained

-What’s important to know is that wearing the proper attire will allow you to blend in with the other guests, which will make for a more enjoyable experience.
+What’s important to know is that wearing the proper attire will allow you to blend in with the other guests.
+You will certainly make for a more enjoyable experience.
 If you're not completely clear on what is expected, follow these two tips:

 2. If you're still not sure, it’s always a safer bet to be over-dressed.
-Just don't over-do it (don't wear a tux to a birthday party!)
+Don't over-do it (don't wear a tux to a birthday party!)

 Here are some of the different dress codes you might find printed at the bottom of your invite:

-Note the new relative called Creative Black Tie, which is provides a great opportunity to get wild if you're feeling the part.
+Note the new relative called Creative Black Tie.
+It provides an excellent opportunity to get wild if you're feeling the part.